Job Posting: Tenant Legal Advocate

 This position is full-time (5 days/week or 35 hours/week).
 TAPS staff are members of the Canadian Union of Public Employees, Local 374, and this position is covered by the TAPS Collective Agreement.
 4 days/week (28 hours) may also be possible if desired.

-Under the TAPS collective agreement, this position pays $28.56/hr ($52,000 annual) with a 3 or 4 month probationary period.
+Under the TAPS collective agreement, this position currently pays $30.50/hr ($55,510 annual).
 Employees work a 7-hour work day with an unpaid 1-hr lunch and paid breaks.
-TAPS is open from 9-4, and closed from 12-1 for lunch.
-Start and end time of the work day are flexibile provided the open office hours are covered.

 Start Date and Duration of Position